ebi-ait/hca-ebi-wrangler-central/docs/SOPs/request_ontology_terms.md

 Outline the process of **requesting ontology terms**, as well as document release dates for the wrangler team.

 ### Requesting new ontology terms
-Ontology requests should be issued as tickets on the [ontology repository](https://github.com/HumanCellAtlas/ontology).
+Ontology requests should be issued as tickets on the relevant repo to that ontology, [see listing below](Ontology-Repos).

+[ontology repository](https://github.com/HumanCellAtlas/ontology).
 Please request them using the issue template provided in there and tag Zoe.

 [Request an ontology term](https://github.com/HumanCellAtlas/ontology/issues/new/choose){: .btn .btn-blue }